PotHix/pothix.github.com/content/posts/workflow2019.md

 + **Work**: Everything related to my full time job.
 It's probably the one with more sub-projects and tasks
 + **Hobbies**: I have many, so I have a project for each.
 Examples: Drums, MTG, Cardistry, Photography, etc.
 + **Me & Wife**: A shared project with my wife.
 Anything we do together we add there.
 + **Others**: projects I could not fit in any other category.
-Example: todoist integrations
+Example: Todoist integrations

 Most of these top level projects have have their own sub-projects.

 ## Process

-I use due dates to guide my life inside todoist.
+I use due dates to guide my life inside Todoist.
 Every day I open Todoist and find what I have to do during that day.

 When I have something in mind it goes to my `Inbox` project.
-It doesn't matter if I'm at the computer or walking on the street, I just open todoist and add it there so I can do the triage later.
+It doesn't matter if I'm at the computer or walking on the street, I just open Todoist and add it there so I can do the triage later.

 I try to apply the [Getting Things Done](https://gettingthingsdone.com/) idea,